 "I got a citation!
 What do I do?"

 - You have a right to contest the charges against you.
 You have a right to see the evidence against you.
 You have a right to plea "Not Guilty" and have a trial before a judge or jury.

 - If you hire an attorney, your attorney may come to Court for you and appear in your place.

 - If you are unable to hire an attorney, there are FREE LEGAL RESOURCES available to help you decide how to handle your case.
 Go to texascourthelp.gov.

-- If you neglect your citation and miss your court date, there may be serious consequences.
+- If you neglect your citation and miss your answer date, there may be serious consequences.
 A new charge may be filed against you for failing to appear.
 A warrant may be issued for your arrest.
 You may have to pay additional fines and fees.
 Your case may be assigned to a private collection agency.
 You may be denied renewal of your driver's license.
 If you accidently neglected your citation, call us right away to avoid escalating penalties.

 - To look up your citation online, go to View and pay court citations online.
 Allow two days for your citation to get entered into the system.

 - You may reschedule your court date one time for any reason.

 - Requests for continuance must be made before the scheduled court date.
 You must sign a "Reset Form" for your new court date.

 - Trial date Motions for Continuance must be filed with the Court Clerk at least ten days prior to the scheduled trial date.